 SPOT KOALAS IN KENNETT RIVER

 If you traverse half of the world to Australia, you want to see all of its wildlife, right?
-Kangaroos are easy to spot when you go out of the city, but some wildlife like koalas are a bit trickier to spot.
+Kangaroos are easy to spot when you go out of the city, but some wildlife like koalas are a bit trickier to find.
 Luckily, along The Great Ocean Road, there are a few spots where there’s always some koala action going on.
 One of the prime spots is Kennett River.
 Look up into the eucalyptus trees and have a good look.
 Sometimes it’s hard to spot them right away, but they are there!
 Another prime spot to see them is on the road towards Cape Otway.

 Apollo Bay is an excellent stop for a quick bite or to stretch your legs a bit.
 From Marriners Lookout, you have great panoramic views over the beautiful bay.
 To tell you a little secret, head to the boat ramp at the harbor/sailing club and if you’re lucky, you can spot a big stingray swimming around in the neighborhood of the fish washing tables.